William of Villehardouin: Family

 William's first wife, the unnamed daughter of Narjot of Toucy, was King Louis IX's second cousin through her grandmother, Agnes of France.
 Cheetham writes she died before William inherited Achaea from his brother.
 Historian Karl Hopf conjectured that Carintana dalle Carceri was William's second wife.
 As Setton writes, she "comes to life in the pages of Frankish history only on the day she died, for her death caused the war of the Euboeote succession".
 Setton, among other scholars, endorses Raymond-Joseph Loenertz's refutation of Hopf's conjecture.
 He writes that Hopf misinterpreted Marino Sanudo's report of her death and its consequences.
 However, other authors, including Cheetham and Peter Lock, mention her as William's wife.

 William's next wife, Anna Komnene Doukaina, took the name of Agnes on their marriage.
 Their elder daughter, Isabella, could not return to Achaea from Naples after the death of her first husband Philip of Anjou.
 In 1289, Charles I's son and successor, Charles II, restored her right to rule Achaea and married her off to his distant cousin Florent of Hainaut.
 After Florent died in 1297, she ruled Achaea alone until her third marriage with Philip of Savoy in 1301.
 The Achaean barons disliked Philip, and Charles II released them from their allegiance to the couple in 1306.
 Isabella died in exile in 1311.
-William's younger daughter by Anna–Agnes, Margaret, received the two-thirds of the Barony of Akova from his father in 1276.
+William's younger daughter by Anna–Agnes, Margaret, received two-thirds of the Barony of Akova from his father in 1276.
 She married Isnard of Sabran first.
 Her second marriage was to Richard I Orsini, Count palatine of Cephalonia and Zakynthos, in 1299.
 In 1311, she claimed William had bequeathed Achaea to her in a secret will on his deathbed.
 Her claim gave rise to civil war between the supporters of her niece Matilda of Hainaut and her son-in-law Ferdinand of Majorca after she died in 1315.